Regression-based proximal causal inference for right-censored time-to-event data: Univariate NCO and unmeasured confounder

 \begin{assumption}(Location-shift model for $U$) where the distribution of $\epsilon$ is unrestricted other than $E(\epsilon)=0$ and $\epsilon\indep (A, Z, X)$. \end{assumption}

-Assumption~\ref{assump:u-model} states that the conditional distribution of $U$ given $(A, Z, X)$ follows a location-shift model, and therefore depends on the latter only through its mean, so that the residual error $\epsilon$ is independent of $(A, Z, X)$.
-The use of the location-scale model for latent factors has gained prominence in causal inference as several standard distributions, e.g. Gaussian homoscedastic errors satisfy this restriction~\supercite{tchetgen2015instrumental,liu2024regression}.
+Assumption~\ref{assump:u-model0} states that the conditional distribution of $U$ given $(A, Z, X)$ follows a location-shift model, and therefore depends on the latter only through its mean, so that the residual error $\epsilon$ is independent of $(A, Z, X)$.
+The use of the location-shift model for latent factors has gained prominence in causal inference as several standard distributions, e.g. Gaussian homoscedastic errors satisfy this restriction~\supercite{tchetgen2015instrumental,liu2024regression}.
+In the RHC example of Section~\ref{sec:rhc}, if disease severity is the unmeasured confounder of concern, Assumption~\ref{assump:u-model0} would require that the variation of the underlying disease severity is homoscedastic, i.e. approximately the same across strata defined by $A, Z, X$.

 We establish the following result, proved in Appendix S1: